keep-starknet-strange/unruggable.meme/README.md

 This project is licensed under the **MIT license**.
 See [LICENSE](LICENSE) for more information.

+## Contributing

+First off, thanks for taking the time to contribute!
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make will benefit everybody else and are greatly appreciated.

+Please read our [contribution guidelines](docs/CONTRIBUTING.md), and thank you for being involved!

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):